Problems Facing Solo Lawyers

 That means stepping back, getting clear on what is working and what is not, setting proper priorities, and putting practical changes into action that deliver value sooner rather than later.
 These are things we do regularly with our coaching, consulting an mentoring clients.

-If you want a short, practical review of what is working, what is not, and what to fix first, the Solo Law Practice Tune-Up is a focused 30 minute diagnostic session designed to give you clarity and immediate priorities.
+If you want a short, practical review of what is working, what is not, and what to fix first in your practice, the Solo Law Practice Tune-Up is a focused 30-minute paid diagnostic session designed to give you clarity and immediate priorities.